-World Trade Center (WTC) Survivors.
-People involved in the aftermath of the 9/11 attacks and subsequently diagnosed with a blood cancer may be eligible for help from the World Trade Center (WTC) Health Program.
-People eligible for help include
+World Trade Center Health Program.
+People involved in the aftermath of the 9/11 attacks and subsequently diagnosed with a blood cancer may be able to get help from the World Trade Center (WTC) Health Program.
+People eligible for help include:

-- Responders - Workers and volunteers who helped with rescue, recovery and cleanup at the WTC-related sites in New York City (NYC) - Survivors who were in the NYC disaster area, lived, worked or were in school in the area - Responders to the Pentagon and the Shanksville, PA crashes.
+- Responders - Workers and volunteers who helped with rescue, recovery and cleanup at the WTC-related sites in New York City (NYC) - Survivors who were in the NYC disaster area and those who lived, worked or were in school in that area - O Responders to the Pentagon and the Shanksville, PA, crashes